mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 FLE 2
    FLE 2 the second version of Client-Side Field Level Encryption.
 Data is encrypted client-side.
 FLE 2 supports indexed encrypted fields, which are further processed server-side.

-EncryptedFieldConfig
+EncryptedFields
    A BSON document describing the FLE 2 encrypted fields.
 This is analogous to the JSON Schema in FLE 1.
-The following is an example EncryptedFieldConfig in extended canonical JSON:
+The following is an example EncryptedFields in extended canonical JSON:

    .. code::